e-clearing-net/OCHP/OCHP-direct.md

  2. Controling of the charge point
  3. Release of the charge point

-In step (1) a OCHP-direct session ID is generated by the operator and returned.
+In step (1) a OCHP_direct_ session ID is generated by the operator and returned.
 This ID must be used in step (2) and (3).
 Step (2) may be repeated to change the parameters.
 The session is ended in step (3).